 Peeling apples is just an additional step that you can add to any process.
-Personally, I use my hand apple peeler, corer, slicer with the corer/slicer attachment removed.
+Personally, I use my hand apple peeler, corer, slicer with the corer/slicer attachment removed (see The Shop).
 This just becomes an additional step in the process.
 Because we make a lot of sauce, pies, and other baked goods with apples, we also just save the peels when we process apples from these endeavors.
 For cider, I peel the apples dropping the peels in a sanitized bowl and handing the fruit to my wife who presses them.
 I use a wide-mouth juicer but you could simply drop the peeled apples into your grinder.
 If you are thinking, well that is all good but I process hundreds or thousands of pounds so I can’t do this.
 Consider the following:

 - I don’t peel all my apples.
 I peel certain varieties that I have found to work well.
 Think of the peels like oak or apple varieties.
 You don’t necessarily need all the peels.
 You only need some of the peels to add to the blend.

 - If you really want to do thousands of pounds or kilos, how do you think they make apple sauce or peel potatoes for potato chips?
 Google commercial apple peeler, apple peeling machine, or even commercial potato peeler.
 There are machines to do anything.